fbpx

 The degree of muscle weakness can vary widely, depending on factors such as the severity of the nerve root compression, the specific nerve roots affected, and the duration of the compression.
 It’s important to note that persistent or worsening muscle weakness warrants evaluation by a healthcare professional, as it may indicate significant nerve compression requiring prompt intervention.

 Reduced Reflexes: Reduced reflexes are another symptom that can manifest due to foraminal stenosis in the cervical spine, which leads to nerve root compression.
-Reflexes are automatic, rapid responses to certain types of stimuli mediated by specific neural circuits involving both sensory and motor nerve fibers.
-Classic examples include the bicep, tricep, and brachioradialis reflex, all of which involve the upper extremities and are mediated by nerves originating from the cervical spine.
+Reflexes are automatic, rapid responses to certain types of stimuli mediated by specific neural circuits involving sensory and motor nerve fibers.
+Classic examples include the bicep, tricep, and brachioradialis reflex, which involve the upper extremities and are mediated by nerves originating from the cervical spine.

 When a stimulus is applied (like a tap from a reflex hammer), sensory nerve fibers transmit a signal to the spinal cord, sending a response signal back to the muscles via motor nerve fibers, causing a reflex contraction.
 This process occurs without thought and is essential to normal nervous system function.